Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: COROSA Image Restoration

-In the multi-resolution method described above, if we set $p=2$, the result $\hat{s}^{(0)}$ will be equivalent to final reconstruction of SAM-TV approach \cite{sam-tv} except the fact that SAM-TV used smooth approximation for the first- and second-order TV terms, whereas, here, the exact non-differentiable form of TV functionals are used.
+In the multi-resolution method described above, if we set $p=2$, the result $\hat{s}^{(0)}$ will be equivalent to final reconstruction of SAM-TV approach \cite{sam-tv} except the fact that SAM-TV uses smooth approximations for the first- and second-order TV terms, whereas, here, the exact non-differentiable form of TV functionals are used.
 Now we consider solving the sub-problem of determining the adaptive weight $\bar{\beta}$ in equation \eqref{eq:mrbeta}.
 The exact solution for $\bar{\beta}$ is given in the following Proposition. \begin{prop} Let $d(\r)$ be defined as